Description

 Indications

 Samyr is indicated for the treatment of liver and mood disorders.
-Its unique composition provides hepatoprotective and mood-stabilizing effects.
-Indications include:
+Its dual properties provide hepatoprotective and mood-stabilizing effects.

-- Chronic liver diseases, such as hepatitis, cholestasis, and cirrhosis.
+- Chronic liver diseases (e.g., hepatitis, cholestasis, cirrhosis)

-- Liver dysfunction caused by drugs, alcohol, or toxic substances.
+- Liver dysfunction due to alcohol, drugs, or toxins

 Dosage and Administration